-This of course is a major doctrine in more than one modern ecclesiastical Christian sect.
-The idea one sect proposes is that their members will be put on a list and after Jesus' return, everyone else will be slaughtered and the members on the list will "inherit the earth."
+Some sects teach that their members will be put on a list and after Jesus' return they will be spared while everyone else will be slaughtered.
+Then those on the list will "inherit the earth."

-But what about those who have died before this interpretation of Jesus' "second coming?"
+But what about those who have died before Jesus' "second coming?"
 How will they inherit the earth?
+Or how about those during David's time?
 Will their decomposed bodies - their bone fragments - come back to life to inherit the earth?
 Or perhaps the worms that ate their bodies will inherit the earth?
-How, in fact, will they inherit the earth if their bodies are completely decomposed, with the exception of a few bone fragments?
-And what if their bodies were burnt in a fire at the time of death?
-Will their ashes rise up and inherit the earth?

 "I tell you the truth, unless you change and become like little children, you will never enter the kingdom of heaven.
 Therefore, whoever humbles himself like this child is the greatest in the kingdom of heaven."
 (Matt.
 18:3-4)

-Frankly, "inherit the earth" is a misinterpretation of what Jesus said.
+Is 'inherit the earth' a mistranslation?It is evident from the original Greek and its context that "inherit the earth" is a mistranslation* of what Jesus said.
 The phrase "inherit the earth" is taken from the Greek words κληρονομέω (klēronomeōto) and γῆ (gē).
 Yes, κληρονομέω (klēronomeōto) can certainly mean "to be an heir, to inherit" according to the lexicon.
-And γῆ (gē) means "arable land."
+But it can also mean, "to receive" and "to receive a portion."

 Why would "arable land" be translated to "oasis" or "paradise"?
 "Arable land" refers to land that is productive for growing food.
-It is special land - because much of the land that Jesus and those around him around Jerusalem was rocky, barren desert land.
-Arable land would be land that was not only adequate for growing crops, but received adequate rain or other water supply.
+It is special land - because much of the land that Jesus and those around him around Jerusalem were rocky, barren desert land.
+Arable land would be land that was not only adequate for growing crops but received adequate rain or other water supply.

 In hot desert regions, that would be considered an oasis - which is often described as a paradise and metaphorically used to describe the spiritual realm.

-Therefore, a more appropriate translation of this statement (as found in the Devotional Translation) would be:
+Therefore, a more appropriate translation of this statement (as found in the Lost Gospels of Jesus) would be:

 Jesus is speaking about being humble.
 The word πραΰς (praÿs), being translated to "meek" can also mean "mildness of disposition, gentleness of spirit."
 In other words, "humble," or "gentle" as well as "meek."